Home UiO Faculty of Dentistry

 The duration of the programmes is three years, with the exception of oral surgery and oral medicine, which last five years.
 The nominal length of study for the programmes is 40 weeks of teaching per year.
 For some of the programme options clinical activities conducted outside the faculty are included in the nominal length of study.
 On completion of the training, candidates take an examination and are awarded a diploma for completion of a specialist programme in the relevant subject area.

 Thereafter, so-called faculty-based courses are offered, which are arranged by the faculty.
 The individual courses may be compulsory for candidates in certain programmes but are open to everyone, subject to place availability.
-These are also arranged every other year, during the semesters where no core curriculum courses are held; in other words, they start in autumn 2009 and end in spring 2010.
+These are also arranged every other year, during the semesters where no core curriculum courses are held.